-While a little added sugar is okay, we don’t want to go overboard!
+While a little added sugar is okay, there is no need to go overboard!

-Here are a few ways to manage the intake of added sugar in order to avoid the post-festivity sugar crash that so often accompanies these celebratory times.
+Here are a few ways to manage the intake of added sugar, and support your health overall, in order to avoid the post-festivity sugar (and energy) crash that so often accompanies these celebratory times.

 Don’t drink sugar